material-motion/material-motion/specifications/runtime/executor.md

       executor.addPlan(plan)
     }

-**Update event**: Executors can implement an update function.
+**Update API**: Executors can implement an update function.

 The Executor may choose not to implement this API.

-The update event will be called many times per second.
+The update function will be called many times per second.
 The Executor may use this method to perform time-based calculations.

 The method returns an activity state enumeration.
 This enumeration has two states: active and idle.